Brief

 funds from the Dix estate and her savings and royalties from the sale of

-her books.
 HER INFLUENCE ON TREATMENT IN MENTAL

 INSTITUTIONS AND JAILS